gfx3oiio/gfx3oiio.github.io/_posts/2024-09-30-Rainbow-Bead-App-Privacy-Policy.md

 ---
-title: "Machine Golf 개인정보처리방침"
+title: "Rainbow Bead App Privacy Policy"
 categories:
-  - 개인정보처리방침
+  - Privacy Policy
 tags:
-  - 개인정보처리방침
+  - Privacy Policy

-date: 2024-06-12
+date: 2024-09-30
-last_modified_at: 2024-07-23
 comments: false
 ---
 **Privacy Policy**

-This privacy policy applies to the Machine Golf app (hereby referred to as "Application") for mobile devices that was created by OIIO (hereby referred to as "Service Provider") as an Ad Supported service.
+This privacy policy applies to the Rainbow Bead app (hereby referred to as "Application") for mobile devices that was created by OIIO (hereby referred to as "Service Provider") as an Ad Supported service.
 This service is intended for use "AS IS".

 **Information Collection and Use**